druiz07/VendinMachineJava/README.md

 - **Menu.java**: Contains the logic to interact with the user, displaying options, reading inputs, and executing actions.
 - **UsuariosManager.java**: Manages the user authentication process, including registering users, logging them in, and keeping track of the active user session.
 - **Usuario.java**: Represents a user, with properties like username, password, and email.
+- **Contenedor.java** Represents a container for using extra money and updating it for each user when a buying operation is done.

 ## Requirements